QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Methodology

+Previous works \cite{qdiffusion,tfmq} primarily address the varying activation distributions across different time steps, facilitating diffusion model quantization at higher bit-widths.
+However, these methods experience failure in low-bit settings.
+To investigate the potential reason, we focus on the activation distribution itself and conduct a layer-wise analysis, revealing the following challenge in full-precision diffusion models that impedes effective quantization:

-\textbf{\textit{Property \raisebox{-0.5pt}{\ding[1.1]{182 }}: The activation outputs are likely to have a majority of values close to zero, with the other values being numerically large and important.}} Previous works \cite{ptq4dm,qdiffusion} paid attention to the varying activation distribution over different time steps, but none of them focused on the activation distribution itself.
-As shown in Figure \ref{fig:activation_range}, we find that in some layers, though the majority of values are close to 0, there exists values that are relatively large and diverse.
-Take the bin plot on the left for example, the original activation values (blue line) ranges from [-10, 34] but with over 99\% values between [-0.6, 1.7], posing difficulties in minimizing the clipping error.
-This phenomenon is different from the outlier distribution observed in LLMs \cite{awq,smoothquant}, where the outliers are always positive and show up at certain positions consistently \cite{outlier_suppression}.
-Moreover, we observe that the larger values are important for generation performance.
-With the large values being important and the small values appearing frequently, neither of them are negligible and need to be carefully quantized at the same time.
-Unfortunately, typical quantization methods fall short of this ability under low-bit settings, where the rounding error often outweighs the clipping error during optimization and results in over-clipped large values, generating corrupted images.
-This phenomenon inspires us to reshape the activation distributions via model finetuning to attain more quantization-friendly distributions.
+\textbf{Challenge: Despite the majority of values being close to zero in the activation outputs, there exist numerically large and sparse values holding significant importance.}

+\cref{fig:activation_range} provides a detailed analysis, where activation values are clustered into uniformly distributed bins.
+We find that in some layers, though the majority of values are close to zero, there exist values that are relatively large and diverse (circled in green).
+Take the bin plot on the left as an example, the original activation values (blue line) range from [-10, 34] but with most values between [-0.6, 1.7].
+Visualizations for more layers can be found in Appendix \ref{sec:example_dist}.
+This phenomenon poses difficulties in minimizing the clipping error and is unfriendly for effective quantization.

+Moreover, these large and sparse values are important for generation performance preservation.
+We find that when replacing the few tokens with maximum values by random noises, the generated images' quality is critically degraded (as shown in Appendix \ref{sec:large_act}).
+With these large values being important and the small values appearing frequently, neither of them is negligible and needs to be carefully quantized at the same time.
+Unfortunately, typical quantization methods fall short of this ability under low-bit settings, where the rounding error often outweighs the clipping error during optimization and results in over-clipped values, generating corrupted images.
+This inspires us to refine the activation distributions to attain more quantization-friendly distributions, as depicted in \cref{fig:method_flow}(a).